FerranMarin/axie-scholar-utilities/README.md

 - Add capability to payout from accounts with Trezor (needs investigation)
 - Release a desktop app (even more convenient)
-- Integrate with Discord (via a bot, maybe?)
+- Integrate with Discord (via a self-hosted bot, it will be 100% yours!)
 - ...
 - Feel free to suggest what's next on Discord! :)